ucf-icorps/i-corps-left-hand-syllabus/chapter5/in-class.md

 ### Class Agenda

-1. Q & A on Customer Channels - 30 min.
+1. Q & A on Cost, Revenue, and Profitability - 30 min.

-2. Teams present customer findings - 2 hr.
+2. Teams present final presentations - 2 hr.

     1. 10 min. presentations

     2. 3 min.
 Q&A critiques with Teaching Team

-3. Lecture on Customer Relationships - 30 min.

 ### Concepts Participants Should Understand